-Communal Holocaust: This refers to religious violence against the minorities.
-In India, between 1946 and 1948, a large number of people were killed due to communal violence, and tens of thousands of people migrated from India to Pakistan and vice versa to save their lives.

-Refugee: A person who has been forced to leave their country in order to escape war, persecution, or natural disaster.
-At the time of India's independence, millions were rendered homeless and sought asylum in refugee camps.

-Migration: Migration is the process of moving from one place to another for the betterment of one's life.
-In 1947, millions of people migrated from India to Pakistan and vice versa.

-Pathan Tribes: The Pashtun tribes, or Afghan tribes, are the tribes of the Pashtun people, a large Eastern Iranian ethnic group who use the Pashto language and follow Pashtunwali code of conduct.
+- Communal holocaust: This refers to religious violence against the minorities.
+In India, between 1946 and 1948, a large number of people were killed due to communal violence, and tens of thousands of people migrated from India to Pakistan and vice versa to save their lives. - Refugee: A person who has been forced to leave their country in order to escape war, persecution, or natural disaster.
+At the time of India's independence, millions were rendered homeless and sought asylum in refugee camps. - Migration: Migration is the process of moving from one place to another for the betterment of one's life.
+In 1947, millions of people migrated from India to Pakistan and vice versa. - Pathan tribes: The Pashtun tribes, or Afghan tribes, are the tribes of the Pashtun people, a large Eastern Iranian ethnic group who use the Pashto language and follow Pashtunwali code of conduct.
 They are found primarily in Afghanistan and Pakistan.
-With the help of the Pakistani army, they invaded Kashmir in October 1947.

-Operation Polo: Operation Polo was the code name of the Hyderabad 'police action' in September 1948, by the then newly independent India against the Hyderabad state.
-It was a military operation in which the Indian Armed Forces invaded the Nizam-ruled princely state, annexing it into the Indian Union.

-The Chamber of Princes: The Chamber of Princes was an institution established in 1920 by a royal proclamation of Emperor George V to provide a forum in which the rulers of the princely states of India could voice their needs and aspirations to the colonial government of British India.

-Nizam: Derived from an Arabic word meaning order or a system, often by way of Persian.
-In India, this title was dedicated to the head of a state, for example Hyderabad state was ruled by the Hyderabad Nizam.

-Nawab: In India, Nawab means viceroy or governor.
+With the help of the Pakistani army, they invaded Kashmir in October 1947. - Operation polo: Operation Polo was the code name of the Hyderabad 'police action' in September 1948, by the then newly independent India against the Hyderabad state.
+It was a military operation in which the Indian Armed Forces invaded the Nizam-ruled princely state, annexing it into the Indian Union. - The Chamber of Princes: The Chamber of Princes was an institution established in 1920 by a royal proclamation of Emperor George V to provide a forum in which the rulers of the princely states of India could voice their needs and aspirations to the colonial government of British India. - Nizam: Derived from an Arabic word meaning order or a system, often by way of Persian.
+In India, this title was dedicated to the head of a state, for example Hyderabad state was ruled by the Hyderabad Nizam. - Nawab: In India, Nawab means viceroy or governor.
 Nawabs got autonomy from Mughals.

-- 1. Write a note on Mountbatten plan.

-- 2. Discuss the Indian Independence Bill.

-- 3. Write a short note on Operation Polo.

-- 4. Discuss the plebiscite conducted in Junagadh.
+- 1. Write a note on Mountbatten plan. - 2.
+Write a short note on the Indian Independence Bill. - 3.
+What was Operation Polo? - 4.
+What is the significance of the plebiscite conducted in Junagadh?

-- 1. Write an essay on the communal holocaust of 1947 in India. - 2.
-Critically analyse the role of Sardar Vallabhai Patel in the integration of Indian states. - 3.
-How did the Kashmir issue lead to Indo-Pak war of 1947-1948?
+- 1. Discuss the communal holocaust of 1947 in India. - 2.
+Critically analyse the role of Sardar Vallabhbhai Patel in the integration of Indian states. - 3.
+Evaluate how the Kashmir issue led to Indo-Pak war of 1947-1948.

-Bipan Chandra, Miridula Mukherjee, Aditya Mukherjee.
+- Chandra, Bipin, Miridula Mukherjee and Aditya Mukherjee.
 2008.
-India since Independence, Haryana: Penguin Books.

-Grover B.L, and Grover S. 2007.
+India since Independence.
+New Delhi: Penguin Books. - Grover B.L, and Grover S. 2007.
 A New Look at Modern Indian History.
-New Delhi: S. Chand & Company.

-G. Vengatesan.
-2007.
-History of contemporary India 1947-2007,

-Rajapalayam: VC Publications.
+New Delhi: S. Chand & Company. - Vengatesan, G. 2012.
+History of Contemporary India 1947-2007.
+Rajapalayam: VC Publications. - Tharoor, Shashi.

-Shasi Tharoor.
 2006.
 India from Midnight to the Millennium and Beyond.

-Arcade Publishing: New York.
+Arcade Publishing: New York. - Sarkar, Sumit.

-Sumit Sarkar.
 2014.
-Modern India1885-194, Delhi: Pearson.
+Modern India 1885-1947.
+New Delhi: Pearson.

-UNIT-2-MAKING OF THE INDIAN CONSTITUTION
+UNIT 2 MAKING OF THE INDIAN CONSTITUTION